discordjs/voice-examples/README.md

 ## How to try them out

-All you have to do is copy the example directory of your choosing, install the dependencies, fill in the `config.json` file, and run `npm run start`.
+All you have to do is copy the example directory of your choosing, install the dependencies, fill in the `.env` file, and run `npm run start`.

 ## Links